 In 1969, through the vision of Msgr.
 Michael F. Groden and the leadership of Cardinal Richard Cushing, the Planning Office for Urban Affairs, Inc. was established.
-Today, over 45 years and 2,700 units of housing later, the Planning Office remains firmly rooted in its mission to create vibrant communities and work for social justice on behalf of all those who are housing deprived.
+Today, nearly 50 years and 3,000 units of housing later, the Planning Office remains firmly rooted in its mission to create vibrant communities and work for social justice on behalf of all those who are housing deprived.

 Pope Paul VI, in celebrating World Peace Day in 1972, said "If you want peace, work for justice."
 We believe that a decent, safe and affordable home for all people is at the very heart of a just society.
 Without a home, finding a job, educating your children, feeding and caring for your family and being an active member of your community is impossible, and without these things there is no opportunity for justice and peace.
 Having a decent, affordable home affects literally every aspect of our lives, and not having one devastates even the strongest among us.